Rid1cc/beeaware/README.md

 # Beeware by TheprOgrammingProjectG

-Mobile app that helps people to learn about sustainable development by quizzes.
+Quiz app that helps people to learn about sustainable development in a fun way.
+We put together a lot of technologies to create the best app we could possibly do.
+It contains quizzing screen with comprehensive database containing over 600 different questions, activity for monitoring your daily hydration, responsive leaderboard, forum template and all of the data is saved on our hand made sql database.
+We hope you like it.
+In

+Attendees:
+Kacper Doniec, Franciszek Raźny, Dawid Blitek, Jan Jabrocki, Kacper Rosner

 --------------------------------------------------------------
 ## Dependencies